 Students working on independent research projects will also meet as a group under the auspices of the Summer Program faculty advisor, engage in some social activities as a group, and present their research findings at a common forum at the end of the term.

-Students will receive 0.5 course credit (RSCH181), evaluated on a Credit/D/Fail basis, at the successful completion of the research period.
+Students will receive 0.5 course credit (RSCH181), evaluated on a Pass-Fail basis, at the successful completion of the research period.
 This credit will count towards overall graduation credits but will not satisfy GEC or major requirements.
-This independent research project will provide for 75 hours of student work during the first summer session (which translates to full days of research throughout the four weeks).
+This independent research project will provide for 75 hours of student work during the first summer session.
 The recommendation for the distribution of these contact hours is as follows: a minimum 15 hours of direct faculty contact/supervision, 55 hours of independent research work, and five hours of group coordination by the Summer Program faculty advisor.

 For RSCH 182 (Independent Research Experience II), long-term projects will start more slowly and develop over time.
 The longer research period is essential to the nature of the work conducted in these sustained research outcomes.
 Professorial mentoring is key and the student will work under the direction of a professor, sometimes alongside that professor.
 Yet these projects will also require more independent work than in RSCH181.